xryasch/xryasch/README.md

--  Привет, я xryasch
+- Hello, I'm xryasch
--  Занимаюсь программированием уже 2 года на пайтоне
+- I have been programming for 2 years in Python

 <!---
 xryasch/xryasch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.